-The City funds can be structured as debt, City equity, or a grant.
-Projects that structure the City contribution as debt or City equity with repayment will be more favorable than those that request a grant.
-The City will review the City assistance in terms of return of invest to the City, subsidy per unit, and the amount of other investment leveraged by the City's contribution.
+ARPA funds will be structured as a grant.
+The City will review the grant assistance in terms of subsidy per unit and the amount of other investment leveraged by the grant's contribution.

-5. Operation and Management Structure
+4. Operation and Management Structure

 Explain how the project will be managed/maintained post development.